 Applying some or all of these ideas and options to your kitchen is an investment, but doing a kitchen remodel the right way will easily get you a great return on your money, especially if your goal is listing your house to sell.
 Colby Hurd, a local real estate agent with Signature Properties says, “Out of all home improvement projects, kitchens still offer the most remodeling bang for the buck.
 Completing these projects prior to listing your home will put your home at the top of buyer’s lists, ensure a higher selling price and a shorter time on the market.”
 If selling is not the goal but you need a new look, then it is worth the investment to give you and your family many years of enjoyment, not to mention a renewed excitement around the most important room in the house.

 When tackling an entire kitchen re-do, plan ahead.
 Even if you cannot do everything at once, go ahead and get estimates for all that you want to have done and map out a strategy.
 Much of the ideas outlined here should be done in a sequence and not all at once.
 This makes for an affordable, exciting change to your home!

 This article was written by Donnye Phillips, Chief Paint Slinger (and owner) of Vintage Chic Painting in Johnson City.
 Vintage Chic Painting offers custom decorative paint finishes for cabinets and furniture.
 Donnye works with clients to achieve just the right look.
-Examples of his work can be seen online at www.vintagechicpainting.com, on Facebook, or by appointment at his studio in downtown Johnson City or at his display booth at Village Antiques and Décor on Sunset Drive in Johnson City.
-Consultation and estimates are free call today (423)557-5097 or email firstname.lastname@example.org.
+Examples of his work can be seen online at www.vintagechicpainting.com, on Facebook, or by appointment at his studio showroom at 208 North Boone Street in downtown Johnson City.
+Consultation and estimates are free call today (423)557-5097 or email email@example.com.